Coderbeep/obsidian-docs/en/User interface/Workspace/Sidebar.md

 Obsidian has two sidebars on both left and right.
-The left sidebar includes the [[Ribbon]].
+The left sidebar includes the [[en/User interface/Workspace/Ribbon]].

 ## Open hidden sidebars